 It is important to note that Brazil and Mexico have sizeable domestic supply chains.
-80% of products sold in Brazil and 30% of the products in Mexico are produced domestically.
-Because our new requirements are unique for the supply chain in Brazil and Mexico, we are working closely with each supplier and factory to build their capacity and improve ratings over time to meet our Code of Conduct requirements.
+80% of products sold in Brazil and 50% of the products in Mexico are produced domestically.
+Because our new requirements are unique for the supply chain in Brazil and Mexico, we are working closely with each supplier and factory to build their capacity and improve ratings over time to meet our Supplier Code of Conduct requirements.

-Percent of products sourced from A/B rated suppliers (% volume/region)
+Proportion of products sourced from A/B rated suppliers (% volume/region)

-We found that 61% of the workers in our supply chain work in A and B rated factories.
-However, 7% still work in D and E rated factories.
-To continually improve ratings over time, all D and E rated factories have corrective action plans, are monitored by local teams, and have order placements restricted until their performances improve.
+14% of the total still work in D- and E-rated factories, an increase of seven percentage points since 2016 – again, due to the re-categorisation of questions.
+To continually improve ratings over time, all D- and E-rated factories have corrective action plans (CAPs), are monitored by local teams, and have order placements restricted until their performances improve significantly.

 In Brazil and Mexico, 41% and 37% of supply chain employees work in D- and E-rated factories respectively in 2017.
 These regions adopted the full Supplier Code of Conduct for the first time in 2016, meaning that we now have a single global standard for suppliers in all regions.
 In 2018, the teams working with the domestic supply chains of Brazil and Mexico will focus on building capacity and technical know-how in all production units to progress towards our goal.